apache/paimon/docs/content/concepts/overview.md

 - For writes, it supports streaming synchronization from the changelog of databases (CDC) or batch insert/overwrite from offline data.

-**Ecosystem:** In addition to Apache Flink, Table Store also supports read by other computation engines like Apache Hive, Apache Spark and Trino.
+**Ecosystem:** In addition to Apache Flink, Paimon also supports read by other computation engines like Apache Hive, Apache Spark and Trino.

-**Internal:** Under the hood, Table Store uses a hybrid storage architecture with a lake format to store historical data and a queue system to store incremental data.
+**Internal:** Under the hood, Paimon uses a hybrid storage architecture with a lake format to store historical data and a queue system to store incremental data.
 The former stores the columnar files on the filesystem/object-store and uses the LSM tree structure to support a large volume of data updates and high-performance queries.
 The latter uses Apache Kafka to capture data in real-time.